Female Innovators Lab

 A more level playing field for female founders

 Barclays and Anthemis are committed to bringing more women into entrepreneurship and closing the fundraising gender gap

-The Female Innovators Lab is a New York City-based studio dedicated to cultivating entrepreneurial talent in women from all sides of the financial services ecosystem.
-The Lab’s mission is to identify female founders at the idea stage of their journey and match them with the resources and mentorship required to develop a company and bring it to its first round of fundraising.
+The Female Innovators Lab is a US, UK and Europe based studio dedicated to cultivating entrepreneurial talent in women from all sides of the financial services ecosystem.
+The Lab’s mission is to identify female founders at the idea stage of their journey and match them with the resources and mentorship required to develop a company and bring their business concept to market.

 Anthemis’ track record as early-stage FinTech investors and venture builders, coupled with the power and global footprint of Barclays, makes this an exceptional opportunity for prospective founders to progress their business ideas.